Fixing Drop-Outs with your Airport Base Station

 The typical problem is that you're surfing along and all of a sudden, your connection speeds slow to a crawl.
 The Airport network may pick up speed again at a later point, but you can't figure out why.
 The most likely user to notice this sort of behavior is someone that transfers large files via a high-speed connection.
 So what causes drop-outs?
 Unfortunately, there is no universal answer.
 There are several possible gremlins at work.

 Usually, the interaction between the cable/DSL modem and your ABS works solidly.
 However, weirdness can and does happen, making access to the DNS servers difficult, if not impossible.
-Thus, one possible remedy is to look up the DNS servers that your ISP uses and to input their IP addresses directly into the Internet Tab of the ABS, as shown on the following configuration pages: If the DNS servers of your ISP turn out to be unreliable, consider alternates that are not your ISPs.
-Looking up DNS servers is not that difficult (use Google) but beyond the scope of this guide.
+Thus, one possible remedy is to look up the DNS servers that your ISP uses and to input their IP addresses directly into the Internet Tab of the ABS, as shown on the following configuration pages:- "Graphite Base Station" (OS 9 or OS X)

 The only reliable way to see who is using your ABS is via some very expensive software packages (Intermapper, et. al).
 However, you can easily see if someone else is using your ABS by simply putting all your computers to sleep and watching the lights on the ABS.
 If the lights continue to blink furiously, and no authorized user is using the ABS, then you know by logical extension that there is an unauthorized user.
 Countermeasures include: enabling Access Control and turning on WEP/WPA or changing the WEP/WPA password frequently.